 Majority of the individuals in the paintings are part of the Bonebakker family, the paintings include Adriaan Bonebakker, his wife, five of their daughters and their only son.
-Adriaan Bonebakker is the male in painting that is standing up and wearing a black coat while.
-All the participants in the family portraits are drinking tea together and socialising.
+Adriaan Bonebakker is the male in the painting that is standing up and wearing a black coat while.
+All the participants in the family portraits are drinking tea together and socializing.

 While Bennewitz is the one that is sitting down and holding a vase with a chestnut design on it, with a similar vase being displayed at the Rijksmuseum.
 The painting is also currently displayed at the Rijksmuseum in the Netherlands.